Why Is My Dog Excessively Tired (Should You Worry?)

 Key Takeaway

-If you’re asking, “Why is my dog excessively tired?” you’re right to be concerned.
-Tiredness can be a sign of anything from minor overexertion to a serious underlying condition like anemia, infection, or heart disease.
+Tiredness in dogs can be a sign of anything from minor overexertion to a serious underlying condition like anemia, infection, or heart disease.

 While occasional fatigue is normal, persistent or sudden changes in energy deserve veterinary evaluation.